gchq/sleeper/docs/02-deployment-guide.md

 You can use `aws` commands there to set the AWS account, region and authentication.
 You can also set AWS environment variables or configuration on the host machine, which will be propagated to the Docker container when you use `sleeper` commands.

+The Sleeper CLI also lets you manage multiple environments.

 #### Managing environments